hlung/XcodeExtensions/README.md

 ## Installation

-- Download `*.app.zip` file in [releases](https://github.com/hlung/XcodeExtensions/releases) page (or build from source code if you don't trust me :P)
+- Download the `*.app.zip` file in [releases](https://github.com/hlung/XcodeExtensions/releases) page (or build from source code if you don't trust me :P)
 - Run the app once, then close it
 - Open Xcode, open some .swift file
 - The command should appear at the bottom of Editor menu